thomasrotchford/CS386-2024-multiPainter/Deliverables/D3_Analysis.md

 Our boss, Ana Paula Chaves is also at statke in that we have a working minimum viable product (MVP) that meets her standards of the outlined software engineering requirments.

+After getting user stories from various stakeholders, it is clear that there is functionality that is needed for our client-base to enjoy the game.
+The feed will be a huge functionality since it allows users to search for paintings by tag or they can scroll and find paintings to play.
+This will allow our availability of paintings to grow quickly.
+Since there is a create template for people to design their own, the ability to have accounts will allow users to sign in, create their painting, and upload to the feed.
+Accounts will also allow users to save their paintings to their account and make sure that they can go back and see the drawings they have created in a personal feed functionality from their own portfolio.
+It is clear that along with this, if users for whatever reason want more drawings, they need to be able to delete them from their account.
+Flexibility while creating art is something users crave for multiple purposes.
+They need a palette to allow color variability and to be able to change the template size so that they can add more detail to their art.
+Other settings would allow for users with disabilities to be included in our pixel-painting community by allowing settings for text-size changing and a colorblind palette that allows color blind users to interact with everyone in the community who may not be colorblind.

 # 2. Model
 Provide the conceptual model of your system as a UML class diagram.
 Represent proper cardinalities (multiplicities) for all associations.
 Also include the association names.